SetupGuardrail

 Selects the target connector exactly as if you had passed defenseclaw setup guardrail --connector <name>.

-Wires the connector's documented hook surface or OmniGent policy bridge and, where supported, native OTel exporter settings.
+Wires the connector's documented hook, Amp plugin, or OmniGent policy surface and, where supported, native OTel exporter settings.
 No proxy listener binds; the agent talks directly to its native upstream.

 Uses observe mode by default.
-With --mode action, supported lifecycle callbacks return native block/approval decisions; OmniGent maps all six policy phases to ALLOW, ASK, or DENY.
+With --mode action, supported lifecycle callbacks return native block/approval decisions; Amp synchronously governs pre-execution tool.call and every model-bound tool.result, with native confirmation limited to the active foreground thread, and OmniGent maps all six policy phases to ALLOW, ASK, or DENY.

 Persists config.yaml, updates the active connector roster, and writes the picked_connector hint for compatibility with flows that still need a default selection.
 On multi-connector hosts, use explicit --connector <name> whenever you mean to scope a later command to one connector.